BBVA/openstack-k8s/README.md

    - Neutron
    - Nova-Compute
    - The rest of services (cinder, swift, horizon...)

-For this step, you can use [k8s-configs] (https://github.com/BBVA/openstack-k8s/tree/master/k8s-configs/kubernetes-templates) in order to deploy each service manually in kubernetes, or if you are using Rancher, you can load this folder as a Rancher Catalog.
+   You can use [k8s-configs] (https://github.com/BBVA/openstack-k8s/tree/master/k8s-configs/kubernetes-templates) in order to deploy each service manually in kubernetes, or if you are using Rancher, you can load this folder as a Rancher Catalog.

 ## ETCD: Config loader

 The idea is to provide a way to get all the configuration files params and environment variables to the openstack services containers.
 The config-loader is a Pod launched just one time, which load all the params to the Etcd previously loaded:

 1. General Environment by changing the file [config-loader](https://github.com/BBVA/openstack-k8s/tree/master/config-loader/data/bootstrap/general)

 2. Openstack service configuration (For instance, just change the params needed for [Glance](https://github.com/BBVA/openstack-k8s/tree/master/config-loader/data/bootstrap/glance/).
 If you need some params extra for configure your environment, just add the line with the param needed.
       The config-loader process will do a merge between the default config-file params and the configuration params loaded here.